 Consider that the Hebrews were lead away from the Egyptians, but lead into battle for the Promise Land.
 Why?
 They were already defeated against the Egyptians – in their minds, they were slaves, victims, they had already lost: it was a battle they could not win.

 The first battle for the Promise Land was a shoe-in, but they missed the blessing because they did not have faith – they did not place their trust and confidence in God.

-So, don't miss your blessing.
+on\’t miss your blessing.
 Know that there are always two trees in your garden: there must always be something that comes against the promise.
 Because without conflict, without choice, there is no growth.
-In the process of the battle, pruning/cleansing will take place (John 15:1-5) to remove away those things that don't look like Him.
+In the process of the battle, pruning/cleansing will take place (John 15:1-5

 The question you must answer is this